SandwichGouda/Data/Data.md

 - Routers route IP packets to their next hop according to their Routing Table.
 - Routers and more generally any Layer-3 networking device abstract any Layer-2 (by definition of networking layers and the OSI models) : Adding a switch or not is basically equivalent to adding cables, changing cables, plugging a longer cables...
 The routers have no idea of this.
 They send Ethernet frames, encapsulating with a MAC destination in the header, and let switches to their job afterwards.
 - Note that we say Ethernet **frames** and IP **packets**.
+- Routers can use VRRP for redundancy, and many other

 ### Layer 6 networking theory